williford-abunas/the-wild-oasis-website-nextjs/README.md

 A luxury cabin rental website built with Next.js, featuring a modern booking system for mountain retreats in the Italian Dolomites.

 > **⚠️ Disclaimer**: This is a personal project for learning and portfolio purposes only.
 The Wild Oasis is not a real business or actual place.
 This project was created to demonstrate full-stack web development skills using modern technologies.
+Based off Udemy tutorial Ultimate React by Jonas Schmedtman.

 ### Key Features
 - **Luxury Cabin Rentals**: Browse and book from a selection of premium mountain cabins